 Use Pantone Colors of the Year for inspiration.
 Every year Pantone, aka The Global Authority On Color, spends months to choose a Color of the Year.
 These are usually the colors that express what’s happening in the global culture and the general mood of that year.

 These are vibrant, eye-catching, interesting, and, most importantly, recognizable colors you can easily use in your email campaign.
-We highly recommend trying out the years 2012, 2016, and 2017.

 Pretty Colors Tumblr